evennia/evennia/docs/source/Coding/Setting-up-PyCharm.md

-# Setting up PyCharm

-# Directions for setting up PyCharm with Evennia
+# Setting up PyCharm with Evennia

 [PyCharm](https://www.jetbrains.com/pycharm/) is a Python developer's IDE from Jetbrains available for Windows, Mac and Linux.
 It is a commercial product but offer free trials, a scaled-down